@liveblocks/react-lexical

 comments, and mentions.
 Read our

-get started guide to learn more.
+get started guides to learn more.

 To set up your collaborative Lexical editor, you must use